SomeAnticsDev/someantics.dev/src/streams/2022-09-06-stryker/transcript.md

 <i class="timecode">[00:11:41]</i> **Ben:** Gotcha.
 So, yeah, ahead of time — I've been having some lag issues, so ahead of time, we did clone a repo and install our dependencies, but I wanted to share the link with our friends in the chat real quick.
 There's a repo that the Stryker team provides that we'll be working with today, and so we have that!

 <i class="timecode">[00:12:03]</i> **Adrianne:** Yeah.
 So, the name of this Stryker example is — they have a fairly simple frontend project.
-It's called RoboBar, and <i class="brackets">[chuckles] the idea is, like, it's a fictitious bar where robots are serving you things to drink.
+It's called RoboBar, and <i class="brackets">[chuckles]</i> the idea is, like, it's a fictitious bar where robots are serving you things to drink.

 And it is a great thing to run mutation testing over.
-Fun fact, they weren't even trying to write bad [chuckles]</i> unit tests or tests with gaps.
+Fun fact, they weren't even trying to write bad <i class="brackets">[chuckles]</i> unit tests or tests with gaps.
 They actually earnestly were trying to be thorough and have their test suites, like, be complete.
 It's just so easy and natural as humans to be really biased when we're testing code that we wrote ourselves and to forget about edge cases and things like that.

 So anyway, when you hit this example, there is a TL;DR at the top, a "Too Long; Didn't Read."
 If you don't want to pull down the codebase and run it along, it has hyperlinks for you, three key things.
 The first one is the UI to the RoboBar page, 'cause I think it helps you understand what the project is testing and some of the pieces of it.